sandialabs/toyplot/docs/dependencies.rst

 -----------------

-If you plan to render animated Toyplot figures as MP4 or WebM videos, you'll need the above dependencies for exporting PNG files, plus ffmpeg:
+If you plan to render animated Toyplot figures as MP4 or WebM videos, you'll need the PNG Export dependencies for exporting PNG files, plus ffmpeg:

 * ffmpeg - cross-platform video conversion - https://www.ffmpeg.org

 Qt Interactive Display
 ----------------------

-If you want to display interactive Toyplot figures in a window implemented with the Qt graphical user interface toolkit, you'll need the following:
+Displaying interactive Toyplot figures in a window implemented with the Qt graphical user interface toolkit, the following is required:

 * PyQt5 - https://pypi.python.org/pypi/PyQt5